-While another maleficent pandemic deeply marks the world, closing frontiers and pushing millions and millions of people to limitations, restricting our freedom, applying rules for social distancing and limiting our potential to the walls of our homes, the digital transformation is overtaking the globe and becoming essential part of our lives, businesses, communications and education.
+While another maleficent pandemic deeply marks the world, closing frontiers and pushing millions and millions of people to limitations, restricting our freedom, applying rules for social distancing, and limiting our potential to the walls of our homes, the digital transformation is overtaking the globe and becoming an essential part of our lives, businesses, communications, and education.

-The majority of the populations has never experienced any similar times.
-Yet, here we are counting positive cases day by day, limiting our travels, sustaining our activities, avoiding networking, and trying to adopt to the new reality that desperately recalls Darwin’s famous quote on evolution.
+The majority of the population has never experienced any similar times.
+Yet, here we are counting positive cases day by day, limiting our travels, sustaining our activities, avoiding networking, and trying to adapt to the new reality that desperately recalls Darwin’s famous quote on evolution.
 And today’s evolution is themed as the 4th technological revolution.

-As students, researchers and teachers, we are part of the 4th technological revolution and amazingly exited we do enjoy the glory of being alive in these incredibly dynamic times of global digital transformation that is severely affecting the education system.
+As students, researchers and teachers, we are part of the 4th technological revolution, and amazingly excited we do enjoy the glory of being alive in these incredibly dynamic times of global digital transformation that is severely affecting the education system.
 But little do we know about education during times of threatening pandemics.
-Heavily relied on technology, within few weeks/months we turned into Zoom, Teams, Meets, Skype, Hybrid learning, Flipped Learning, Rotations, classroom redesign, gamified learning environment.
-On the other hand, this pandemic has 4 layers: health, economic, psychological and social.
+Heavily relied on technology, within a few weeks/months we turned into Zoom, Teams, Meets, Skype, Hybrid learning, Flipped Learning, Rotations, classroom redesign, gamified learning environment.
+On the other hand, this pandemic has 4 layers: health, economic, psychological, and social.
 And all four are affecting the international education system.

-The eBook is rich and very helpful recourse for professors, students, researchers, pedagogical experts as well as everyone who is passionate about education.
-Assembling 16 chapters written by authors from different parts of the globe, this eBook offers fresh, impactful and much needed content for the readers.
+The eBook is a rich and very helpful resource for professors, students, researchers, pedagogical experts as well as everyone who is passionate about education.
+Assembling 16 chapters written by authors from different parts of the globe, this eBook offers fresh, impactful, and much-needed content for the readers.